 All living things need both water and air to survive and thrive.
 For this reason, your plants must be able to breathe both above and below the soil level.
 Over-watering plants stop plants from “breathing.”

-Even plants needing consistently moist soil also need light soil that allows roots to breathe.
+Even specimens needing consistently moist soil also need light soil that allows roots to breathe.

 Heavy, waterlogged soil compacts and smothers plant roots causing suffocation, root rot and plant death by drowning, disease or infestation.

-One of the most common reasons hopeful gardeners fail with plants is over watering.
+One of the most common reasons hopeful gardeners fail with specimens is over watering plants.

 It is important to know the water needs of each type of plant in your care and water accordingly.

-Unfortunately, many gardeners take an overly enthusiastic one-size-fits-all approach to watering.
+Unfortunately, many gardeners take an overly enthusiastic one-size-fits-all approach.

-In this article, we’ll look at the problem of overwatering and share advice to help give your plants the right amount of water at the right time.
+In this article, we’ll look at the problem of overwatering plants and share advice to help give your specimens the right amount of water at the right time.
 Read on to learn more.

 Good Timing Is Essential To Correct Watering

-Just as different plants have different water requirements, different times of the year also affect the amount of water you should give a plant.
+Just as different specimens have different water requirements, different times of the year also affect the amount of water you should give a plant.

 For all plants, you should water more during the growing season and less during the dormant season.